 How Do You Make Font Colors Pop?
 (The Dos and Donts)

 As mentioned earlier, one of the best practices in subtitling is readability.
-Interactive fonts, less strenuous colors, etc. When selecting font colors, the first rule is to make sure it does not interfere with the quality and visibility of the video.
+We’ve shared the best fonts to choose when creating your subtitles.
+Colour is as important as font choice to make sure your subtitles are easy and comfortable to read, while making sure it does not interfere with the quality and visibility of the video.

 These proven guides will show you how to achieve captivating subtitles while adhering to this first rule.